radleta/web/docs/_resume/_source/full.md

 February 1995 – August 1997

 - Represented the organization as a Sales Representative at over 20 conferences across the continental US, fostering relationships and promoting products.
-- Oversaw the installation, diagnostics, and maintenance of the organization’s MS Windows peer-to-peer network, ensuring smooth and uninterrupted operations.
+- Oversaw the installation, diagnostics, and maintenance of the organization's MS Windows peer-to-peer network, ensuring smooth and uninterrupted operations.
-- Led the initiative to launch the organization’s online catalog, utilizing HTML for a seamless and user-friendly experience.
+- Led the initiative to launch the organization's online catalog, utilizing HTML for a seamless and user-friendly experience.

 ### PC Consulting